A “Blast from the Past!” Workshop Authors Share Their Experience

 How did you get involved in the original writing workshops for kids?

-Well Delores came to Rochester Elementary School (in Rochester, Illinois) and talked to the teachers, your teacher in the first instance, and then we got some materials sent home from school and we thought it sounded like a great idea so we signed you up.
+your teacher in the first instance, and then we got some materials sent home from school and we thought it sounded like a great idea so we signed you up.

 What about the idea appealed to you?

-Well, it was of course you and then later your brother (who) were extremely creative children and we thought it would be fun to see what that creativity would produce in connection with the other kids that were involved in the writing of the WeWrite book.
+and we thought it would be fun to see what that creativity would produce in connection with the other kids that were involved in the writing of the WeWrite book.

 What kind of feedback did you get from us at the time?

 As I recall you guys were excited about it and looking forward to working collaboratively with the other children in the class and coming out in the end with an actual book.
-You were interested in reading books at the time of course, so you thought it would be fun to be a part of something that you could hold in your hands and show other people and so forth.

 Do you think it helped with our self confidence as kids - to have accomplished being part of collaboration towards writing our very own book?